 - No annual fee

-Discover it® - 18 Month Balance Transfer Offer: 18 Month Zero Percent APR on Balance Transfers
+Discover it® Balance Transfer: 18 Month Zero Percent APR on Balance Transfers

-The Discover it® - 18 Month Balance Transfer Offer is another great rewards card that offers great 0% interest terms on balance transfers.
+The Discover it® Balance Transfer is another great rewards card that offers great 0% interest terms on balance transfers.
 Cardholders get 0% Intro APR for six months on purchases and 18 months on balance transfers.
 While the purchase APR is sub-par, the balance transfer offer is better than most credit cards out there.

 - 0% Intro APR for 18 months on balance transfers